January Jr age Tour Italy

 Things that need to be done ASAP

-On the left side of the page you will find the EMERGENCY FORM.
+The EMERGENCY FORM.
 This form is a REQUIRED document, and each traveler (regardless of age) must fill out and return as soon as possible.
 If you do not have all of the information available (i.e. passport #’s etc.) at the present time, you may “forward” the additional information at a later date.
 Please send the information you currently have available today.
-You will also find the TRAVEL INSURANCE FORM.
-All international travelers are required to have travel insurance to protect them in the event one of the travelers becomes injured or ill before or during the tour.
+You will also find the TRAVEL INSURANCE PAGE.
+All international travelers are required to have travel insurance to protect them in the event they become injured or ill before or during the tour.
 PHOTO, all travelers need to send to our office a front facing photo.
 This can be any front facing photo (we can crop it to make it work).
-Please do not send MEGA files... any simple photo will do.
+Please do not send MEGA files... any simple mobile phone selfie photo will do.

 First Practice in Rome

 We have looked at all the different “home towns” for this year’s tour members and have decided that it would be impossible to practice in any one location (Seattle) prior to our departure.
 (If you are a part of the Regional Select Tour Team; your local coach will inform you of your practice schedule).
 Having our first practice “in Europe” is not a problem, as a mater of fact it is NORMAL (it happens almost every year).
 The first practice for the 2021 Volleyball tour will be held in Rome on the first day.
 By the time we get out of the gym you will be doubly fatigued - 1. from the long flight, and 2. from the practice.
 We have a second option to practice the next day from 3:00 p.m. - 5:00 p.m. prior to our Evening match at 7:00 pm depending upon how quickly we come together or how out of shape we are we may opt for some sightseeing.